Charges Against Adam Rupeka Dismissed by Saratoga County District Attorney

 Mr. Knox anticipates moving forward with the civil case in the very near future.

 About E. Stewart Jones Hacker Murphy: The January 2015 merger of the E. Stewart Jones and Hacker Murphy law firms creates an entity with a combined 134-year track record of success in the Upstate New York legal community.
-With offices in Albany, Troy, Latham and Saratoga Springs, the firm’s 15 attorneys offer unparalleled legal counsel in the areas of commercial litigation, property tax dispute, criminal defense and personal injury law.
+With offices in Albany, Troy, Schenectady and Saratoga Springs, the firm’s 15 attorneys offer unparalleled legal counsel in the areas of commercial litigation, property tax dispute, criminal defense and personal injury law.